 All in all, not only is a little more patience required when working with casting resin, but there are also clear advantages for certain types of projects.
 Ultimately, the key question is always whether a special product with its specific properties is optimally suited to the respective work project.

-Which Projects can be realized with Casting Resin?
+Which Projects can be Executed with Casting Resin?

-To avoid unpleasant surprises in the middle of the work or afterwards, the question of the perfectly fitting material should always be clarified in advance.
+To avoid unpleasant surprises during the work or afterward, the question of the right material should always be clarified in advance.
 Casting resin in its various product variants is basically suitable for the following areas of application:

 - the production of river tables/casting resin tables